Sport England Tackling Inequalities Fund

 As the project neared completion, there were 97 sign ups for the video sessions, of which 81 are people new to Para Dance UK.
 Among the sign ups, 36 are wheelchair users and 58 are non-wheelchair users from the wider disability community.

 The project prompted an Early Day Motion in the House of Commons, by the Chair of the All-Party Parliamentary Group on Disability – “That this House celebrates the work of Para Dance UK and their efforts to relieve loneliness and isolation among people shielding from covid-19 as a result of a disability . . . and calls on the Government to prioritise the physical and mental health needs of people with disabilities throughout the covid-19 outbreak.”

 Para Dance UK also received some feedback that one of the dancers enjoyed the videos so much they shared it with their carers, while another is exploring how they can make dancing sustainable and are exploring ways in which to do this to potentially reach more isolated people.

-You can read more about Para Dance UK’s project here
+You can read more about Para Dance UK’s initial project here

 EMD UK worked with partner organisation Pungra to support them in creating ‘home-based heroes’, or Activators, with a focus on increasing exercise at home for South Asian populations.
 Pungra is ‘Good group exercise to Punjabi music’ where participants execute Punjabi dance-inspired movements between high and low intensity levels to popular and current Punjabi music.